Anna Fougez

-Born in Taranto, at 6 years old Pappacena became orphan of both her parents, and was adopted by her aunt.
+Born in Taranto, Italy, at 6 years old Pappacena became orphan of both her parents, and was adopted by her aunt.
 She was a child prodigy, debuting as a café-chantant singer aged eight, and at 9 years old she was already a star, performing as a canzone napoletana singer in Milan, Paris and Naples.
 She adopted her stage name as a tribute to French singer Eugénie Fougère.

 While at that time the success of variety artists was in general short and ephemeral, Fougez was a real diva for several decades, and was the most paid Italian artist of her time.
 Reasons for her ensuring success include her ability in choosing her repertoire and adapting it to her figure, her peculiar beauty, more elegant and very different from the other actresses of her time, her ability to readily interact with the audience, and her particular costumes, which she mostly drew by herself, and which influenced the Italian fashion of the time.
 She was also in good relations with Fascism, and shortly before the March on Rome composed and performed in front of Benito Mussolini the song "Fox-trot di Mussolini".